WhiteSymmetry/KIDOZ-LIBGDX/README.md

 ```

  Let extended `AndroidLAuncher` class to implement the `interface` and pass the instance in the constractor of `YourGame`
- also create a `Handler` that will pass the calls to UI Thread
+ also create a `Handler` that will pass the calls to UI Thread.
+ That way is posible to controll Kidoz SDK ads from the GAME.

  ```groovy
  public class AndroidLauncher extends AndroidApplication implements YourGame.IOnAddControllInterface {